-Two minutes from Jimbocho station is Jimbocho Den, a one star Michelin star restaurant where a playfully delicate feast awaits you.
+Two minutes from Jimbocho station is Jimbocho Den, a Michelin starred restaurant where a playfully delicate feast awaits you.
 An intimate and relaxed culinary experience, the only seats in the house are the eight across the bar from which you can witness the renowned chef and owner, Zaiyu Hasegara and his talented sous-chefs prepare your courses.
 With innovative and tongue-in-cheek plates like ‘Dentucky Fried Chicken’ and ‘Foie Gras Monaka with Japanese Plum’, Den’s dishes are not that of your predictable Michelin menu, and similarly the restaurant’s refined but relaxed atmosphere is far from the uptight ambience you might typically expect.
 Zaiyu’s wife, Niroko, is a kind and knowledgeable host, serving each of your dishes with enlightening expertise on their origins, ingredients and Zaiyu’s vision.

 Shima: A hidden but iconic steak house famous for their excellent wagyu steak sandwich.